Help us improve in just 2 minutes—share your thoughts in our reader survey.

 States determine their program solvency by using the Average High Cost Multiple (AHCM)—the ratio of the state's trust fund balance to the average of its three highest years of unemployment insurance payments.
 States with an AHCM below 1.0 risk insolvency.[20]

-The map below identifies AHCM values by state as of January 2024.
+The map below identifies AHCM values by state as of March 2024.
 States shaded green have AHCM values above 1.0, while red states have AHCM values of 0.00.
 Gray states have AHCM values above 0.00 but below 1.0.[21]

 Economists and policy scholars disagree with respect to the positive and negative effects of unemployment insurance.
 While some suggest that unemployment insurance can help boost economic recoveries, for example, others claim that unemployment insurance can discourage laid-off workers from obtaining new employment.
 The following selected arguments highlight areas of disputation concerning the effects of unemployment insurance.